 Note, all mode commands are represented as implied hexadecimal.
 Not all numbers are implemented.
+This command is held in Non-Volatile Memory.
 At power up, the last mode setting used is restored from EEPROM.
 The indicators on the front panel will illuminate to indicate which mode is set.